Amazon launches Luna cloud-based video game service - France 24

 Streaming of gameplay at Amazon's popular Twitch platform will be available at Luna, according to the Seattle-based internet colossus.

-Video game play watch as spectator sport was booming even before the pandemic gave people hunkered down at home more time and interest in turning into such entertainment.
+Watching video games being played as a spectator sport was booming even before the pandemic gave people hunkered down at home more time and interest in tuning into such entertainment.

 Luna is built on Amazon's muscular AWS infrastructure for hosting computing power in the cloud, playing into its strength as a leading force in that market.